-Snakebites from Pit Vipers (rattlesnakes, water moccasins and copperheads)
+Snakebites from Pit Vipers (rattlesnakes, water moccasins & copperheads) in dogs

 Bites by poisonous snakes, also referred to as snake envenomization, affect over 150,000 dogs and cats per year in North America.
 In the United States, there are two primary families of venomous snakes, Crotalidae and Elapidae.
 The southwestern and southeastern United States have a greater incidence of snakebites due to a higher population of venomous snakes.
 Rapid swelling at the site of the bite